Hcode00/hpaper/README.md

 # hpaper: Automated Wallpaper Management with Downloading for Wayland Using Swaybg

 hpaper is a flexible Go application that automates wallpaper management for Wayland using Swaybg.
-It offers a seamless wallpaper rotation experience with  preloading and unloading mechanisms.
+It offers a seamless wallpaper rotation experience both manually and automatically.

 ## Key Features